kubecost/docs/using-kubecost/navigating-the-kubecost-ui/service-accounts.md

 # Service Accounts

 {% hint style="info" %}
-Service Accounts are only officially supported on Kubecost Enterprise plans.
+Service Accounts are a Kubecost Enterprise only feature.
 {% endhint %}

 Service Accounts are a way to allow programmatic access to the Kubecost API while having SAML or OIDC enabled.
 All service account keys have administrator level access.
 Not all API endpoints are available with a service account key; only the endpoints of the [Aggregator](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md) service are available.